The $\mathbb{Z}_2$-genus of Kuratowski minors: Introduction

 \begin{problem}[{\cite{SS13_block}}] Is there a function $f$ such that $\mathrm{g}(G) \le f(\mathrm{g}_0(G))$ for every graph $G$?
 Is there a function $f$ such that $\mathrm{eg}(G) \le f(\mathrm{eg}_0(G))$ for every graph $G$? \end{problem}

 We give a positive answer to Problem~\ref{problem_bounded_genus} for several families of graphs, which we conjectured to be ``unavoidable'' as minors in graphs of large genus.
-Recently we have found that a similar Ramsey-type statement is a folklore unpublished result in the graph-minors community.
+Recently we have found that a similar Ramsey-type statement by Robertson and Seymour, which we formulate as Conjecture~\ref{conjecture_folklore}, is a folklore unpublished result in the graph-minors community.
 Together, these results would imply a positive solution to Problem~\ref{problem_bounded_genus} for all graphs.

-We state the results in detail in Sections~\ref{section_ramsey_type} and~\ref{section_results} after giving necessary definitions in Section~\ref{section_definitions}.
+In particular, Robertson and Seymour conjectured that every graph of a sufficiently large Euler genus contains as a minor one of the following \emph{$t$-Kuratowski graphs}: $K_{3,t}$, or $t$ copies of $K_5$ or $K_{3,3}$ sharing at most two common vertices.
+To obtain a similar statement for graphs of large genus, we need to add the projective $t\times t$ grid (or $t$-wall) to the list of unavoidable minors.
+We show that the $\mathbb{Z}_2$-genus of graphs in these families is equal to their genus.

+Our main technical tool is the intersection form over $\mathbb{Z}_2$, counting the parity of crossings between cycles on a given surface, and the fact that the rank of the intersection form is equal to the Euler genus of the surface.